 Still–bitcoin’s price increase is certainly impressive no matter which way you look at it,

 Moving forward, there’s certainly a growing number of opportunities to be made in bitcoin.
 For those who genuinely believe in the potential of bitcoin to become a major international currency, this may constitute an excellent time to invest in the currency.
 Further on that, it’s possible the digital currency could become a global currency sooner than you might think, while the potential for bitcoin ETFs is looming on the horizon as well.

-Indeed, it’s easy to see just how much the cryptocurrency has grown in just a short amount of time (relatively speaking).
+As you can see, the cryptocurrency has grown significantly in just a short amount of time–relatively speaking–and has evolved drastically since the start of the year alone.
 With that in mind, bitcoin has certainly positioned itself as an exciting space for investors to jump into–for now, and the long term.

 Will you invest in bitcoin?
 Let us know why in in the comments!

 This is an updated version of an article originally published on the Investing News Network in 2015.